ARMmbed/mbed-os-5-docs/docs/tools/testing/icetea.md

 #### Optional

-* If you wish to decorate your console log with colors, install the `coloredlogs` module using pip: `pip install coloredlogs`
+* If you wish to decorate your console log with all kinds of colors, install the coloredlogs module by using pip: `pip install coloredlogs`
-    * There have been issues with `coloredlogs` installation on Windows.
-Currently there is no replacement available.
+    * There have been issues with coloredlogs installation on Windows.
+     We might switch to a different module at some point, to enable colored logging on Windows as well.

 ### Installation

-`pip install icetea`
+`> pip install icetea`

-Installation can also be done using setup.py if you have cloned the repository:

-`python setup.py install`

 ### Usage

-To display the help page:
+To print the help page:

 `icetea --help`

-To list all local testcases from the examples subfolder:
+To list all local test cases from the examples subfolder:

 `icetea --list --tcdir examples`

-To print Icetea version:
+To print the Icetea version:

 `icetea --version`

 #### Typical use

-All of the commands described below might also need other command line options, depending on the test case.
+All of the commands described below might also require other options, depending on the test case.

-**Running test cases using the tc argument**
+**Running test cases by using the tc argument**

 `> icetea --tc <test case name> --tcdir <test case search path>`